forthright-engineer/write-book/README.md

 # write-book
 *Write a book using Autonomous Agents*

+## ❕ Notice

+Please do not use this to attempt to write in the style of another author or to write fiction.
+This tool was generate to write documentaiton for information technology tools.
+Use at your own risk.

 ## Setup

 This is assuming you have Python installed on your computer and you are using an IDE such as VS Code or Cursor.